stebaker92/mine-game/readme.md

 http://rbwhitaker.wikidot.com/2d-particle-engine-1

+## Building and running

+To build, install dotnet core 3+ and run: `dotnet build` and `dotnet run`

+If you cannot build locally, you can download the latest version build via my GitHub Actions or Releases tab

 ## Notes

 Image assets are compiled as part of the build process but fonts have been compiled and committed to git